-All those remaining (about 70% of the total) are now in the care of the Maritime History Research Collection, Memorial University of Newfoundland, St John's, Newfoundland, A1B 3Y1, Canada.
+The remaining crew lists (about 70% of the total) are now in the care of the Maritime History Archive, Memorial University of Newfoundland, St John's, Newfoundland, A1B 3Y1, Canada.
 The Collection offers a research service and will provide copies of documents for a fee based on cost recovery.
 Crew agreements for foreign-going vessels were submitted to the Registrar General of Shipping and Seamen at the end of the voyage (replacing the copy deposited with the port authorities before departure) and it is this date that determines the year in which an agreement is filed.
 Coasters and fishing vessels submitted crew agreements bi-annually.

 All surviving agreements and crew lists with their logbooks are held by The National Archives, Ruskin Avenue, Kew, Richmond, Surrey TW9 4DU.
 Information on the holdings of The National Archives are decribed in The National Archives' Merchant Seamen: Agreements and Crew Lists after 1861.